contactandyc/another-c-library/2_timing.md

 <return type> <function name>([arguments]){[statements]}
 ```

 Semicolons form natural breaks.
-If the loop (while) only has one statement, it doesn't need curly braces.
-Let's slowly introduce space back into the code above.
+If the while loop only has one statement, it does not need curly braces.
+Lets slowly introduce space back into the code above.

 ```c
 #include <stdio.h>